vittoriohalfon/GAN-generator/README.md

 ## Models

-The GAN consists of two primary components:
+GAN consists of two primary components:

-- **Generator**: Takes a random noise vector as input and generates synthetic images.
+- **Generator**: Takes random noise vector as input --> generates synthetic images.
-- **Discriminator**: Tries to distinguish between real images from the dataset and fake images produced by the generator.
+- **Discriminator**: Tries to distinguish between real images from the dataset and fake images produced by generator.

 ## Results

-After training, the GAN is capable of generating new images that reliably resemble the fashion items from the Fashion MNIST dataset.
-Sample images are saved in the repository for reference.
+After training, the GAN is able to generate new images that resemble items from the Fashion MNIST dataset.
+Sample images are shown at the end of the notebook.